dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 ![Captain Planet]()

-> "With our powers combined, we summoned a controlled demolition of
+> "With our powers combined ... we summoned a controlled demolition of
 > western economies.
 Ironically, we're now living in third-world
 > nation status and hating every minute of it.
 But hey, we saved the
-> planet, didn't we?" -- Liberals in 2030
+> planet, didn't we? ..." -- Liberals in 2030

 Perhaps greater than the power to influence economies through international climate policy is the power to compel nations to